 This advice above applies as much to naughty puppies as it does to older dogs.

-Though when it comes to puppies, much of what is often thought of as naughtiness, things like not listening, running off, biting, digging and chewing etc, is often simply normal puppy behavior.
+Though when it comes to puppies, much of what is often thought of as naughtiness, is often simply normal puppy behavior.

-That doesn’t mean you have to put up with it indefinitely, but should give you hope and reassurance, because this kind of naughtiness is something that all puppy parents have to deal with.
+That doesn’t mean you have to put up with it indefinitely, but should give you hope and reassurance.
+This kind of naughtiness is actually normal.

 How to train a naughty dog or puppy

-When you are deciding how to train a naughty dog or puppy, it’s important that you stick to the following principles or rules which will help you to train successfully
+When you are deciding how to train a naughty dog or puppy, it’s important that you stick to the following principles or rules that will help you to train successfully.

-However, if you read and understand these rules, you’ll find it easier to train your dog
+If you read and understand these rules, you’ll find it easier to train your dog.

 Why do we need these dog training rules?